-function calls.

-Function CGI Function Declaration Syntax static int cgiSample(int htmlSock, int ContentLength, char pArgs); Parameters htmlSock The network socket on which the HTTP POST was issued ContentLength The size of the POST content waiting on socket htmlSock pArgs Pointer to NULL terminated arguments from a CGI 'GET' Return Value All CGI functions return 1 if the input socket is left open, and 0 if it is closed or transferred to another thread. · ds in the HTTP POST content from the socket htmlSock , and writes out ased on the function and the form content read.
-The size of the form ed by ContentLength . arrived.
-By defau closed.
-It is also and close it at a I In must decide whether or not to close the socket on which the POST lift, the socket is normally left open, but in some cases may need to be possible that the CGI function may wish to take control of the socket later point in time.
-Note in this latter case, the socket would be other thread, using the fdGetFileHandle() and FileHandleGetFd()
+Function CCI Eupotion Declaration Function CGI Function Declaration htmlSock The network socket on which the HTTP POST was issued ContentLength pArgs The size of the POST content waiting on socket htmlSock Pointer to NULL terminated arguments from a CGI 'GET'

+Syntax static int cgiSample(SOCKET htmlSock, int ContentLength, char pArgs);

+Return Value All CGI functions return 1 if the input socket is left open, and 0 if it is closed or transferred to another thread.

+Description This function reads in the HTTP POST content from the socket htmlSock, and writes out an HTML reply based on the function and the form content read.
+The size of the form content is specified by ContentLength.

+The CGI function must decide whether or not to close the socket on which the POST arrived.
+By default, the socket is normally left open, but in some cases may need to be closed.
+It is also possible that the CGI function may wish to take control of the socket and close it at a later point in time.